EdwardWilesPhoto

 Relational Frictions along the Supply Chain: Evidence from Senegalese Traders (with Deivy Houeix)

-Information frictions have historically made it hard for small firms in lower-income countries to access foreign input markets.
+Search and trust frictions have historically made it hard for small firms in lower-income countries to buy inputs from foreign markets.
 The growth in smartphone ownership and social media usage has the potential to alleviate these barriers.
-Motivated by a model of relational contracting between a firm and a supplier, we design and implement a field experiment in which we leverage these technological tools to provide exogenous variation in information frictions in the context of a large international import market.
-We connect a randomly selected 80% of 1862 small garment firms in Senegal to new suppliers in Turkey to alleviate search frictions, and then cross-randomise the information that we provide about the types and incentives of these new suppliers to alleviate trust frictions.
-To measure the impact on access to foreign goods, we send mystery shoppers to all firms.
-In all treated groups, firms are 25% more likely to have the varieties the shopper requests and the goods supplied are 32% more likely to be high quality.
-However, the trust treatments are necessary for longer-term impact: these groups are significantly more likely to develop the connections into relationships that persist beyond the study.
-These new relationships lead to increases in medium-run profit and sales, particularly among wholesalers in the upper tail.
+Informed by a dynamic model of relational contracting, we run a field experiment leveraging these technological tools to provide exogenous variation in (1) search frictions and (2) trust frictions (adverse selection and moral hazard) in a large international import market.
+In our search treatment, we connect a randomly selected 80% of 1,862 small garment firms in Senegal to new suppliers in Turkey.
+We then cross-randomize two trust treatments that provide additional information about the types (adverse selection) and incentives (moral hazard) of these new suppliers.
+Alleviating search frictions is sufficient to increase access to foreign markets: in all treated groups, firms are 26% more likely to have the varieties a mystery shopper requests and the goods sold are 30% more likely to be high quality.
+However, the trust treatments are necessary for longer-term impact: using both transaction-level mobile payments data and a follow-up survey, we show that these groups are significantly more likely to develop the connections into relationships that persist beyond the study.
+These new relationships lead to increases in medium-run profit and sales.
+Finally, we use the treatment effects to estimate the model and evaluate counterfactuals where we set various combinations of the frictions to zero, finding that the largest gains come from eliminating adverse selection.

 Publications